 Only one compaction operation on the same table can run at a time, so compaction may be postponed if there is an ongoing compression.
 Compaction will not start when the system is already shutting down.

-Size-Tiered Compaction is Cassandra’s oldest and still default compaction strategy.
+Size-Tiered Compaction is Apache Cassandra’s oldest and still default compaction strategy.
 Compaction is triggered when the system has enough (four by default) similarly sized SSTables.
 These are merged together, to form one larger SSTables.
 Later, when several large SSTables have accumulated, they will be merged to form one even-larger SSTable - and so on.

 This means that the system has several size tiers (small SSTables, large SSTables, even-larger SSTables) and in each tier there are roughly the same number of files.
 When one tier is full, the system merges all its tables to one table in the next tier.